scheidan/WaMaSim/README.md

                    initial.budget=30e6,        # the initial budget
                    initial.inventory=500)      # start the simulation with 500 new pipes

+## 4) View results
 str(result)                                    # a list of model states

+# Convenient functions to extract budget or time are available
+result$time
+result$budget
 ```

 See the package help for more information.